 Prepare and serve a free meal to the community

-St. John the Baptist Episcopal Church in Breckenridge serves a free meal every Tuesday evening to community members.
+St. John the Baptist Episcopal Church in Breckenridge serves a free meal every Tuesday evening to community members, neighbors and parishioners from 6-7 pm.
 The church needs volunteers for a variety of tasks, from cooking pans of food to picking up donations from local businesses.
 Recipes and pans are provided to cooks, if needed, and reimbursement is available.
+Volunteers sessions are from 5:30-7:30.
 If you’d like more information, contact Nancy French at (303) 601-2635 or firstname.lastname@example.org.

 Pick up and deliver food donations